TICK BITE DURING PREGNANCY (1)

 What the Evidence Shows

-Based on these findings, some authors suggest that a single dose of doxycycline may be appropriate after a tick bite.
+Based on these findings, some experts argue that doxycycline prophylaxis may be appropriate after a tick bite during pregnancy.

 Limitations of the Evidence

-More importantly, there is no clear evidence that a single dose prevents the full range of Lyme disease complications.
+Furthermore, there is no evidence that a single 200 mg dose of doxycycline prevents the full spectrum of Lyme disease complications.

 A More Cautious Approach

-Clinical Insight: When a pregnant woman has been bitten by a tick, I typically prescribe a longer course of pregnancy-safe antibiotics—such as amoxicillin or azithromycin—while coordinating care with the patient’s OB/GYN.
+When a pregnant woman has been bitten by a tick, I typically prescribe a longer course of pregnancy-safe antibiotics such as amoxicillin or azithromycin while coordinating care closely with the patient’s OB/GYN.

-This approach prioritizes reducing the risk of untreated infection.
+This approach prioritizes reducing the risk of untreated infection during pregnancy.

 Given the potential consequences of missed infection during pregnancy, a cautious strategy may be appropriate.